TomislavMatas/EZAsesAutoType/src/EZAsesAutoType/README.md

 Please refer to "EZSeleniumLib" project for details.

 # Revision History
+## 2024/08/07:TomislavMatas: Version "1.127.2"
+* Assure that canvas has been sorted by date ascending before punching.
+* Fix a bug while writing version independent UserSettings in windows registry.

 ## 2024/08/06:TomislavMatas: Version "1.127.1"
 * Implement management of version independent UserSettings in windows registry.